 Because the backend and frontend are securely separated, the attack surface of a headless CMS is lower than that of a typical CMS.

-Headless Commerce Platform Vs Traditional Commerce: Which one is right for your business?
+Headless Commerce Vs Traditional Commerce: Which is for Your Business?

 Smaller businesses without enough engineering resources to develop a headless commerce platform may find that traditional commerce is a better solution.
 Traditional commerce is also a preferable choice for simple websites that don’t require or have any capabilities that aren’t already included in a standard CMS template.